Have you ever seen this many crickets at once?

 "The rains we've just had are the most common kind of trigger for large cricket flights, which signal the beginning of mating season for the black field cricket," he said.
 "They are certainly not physically bigger this year, though I've been seeing more adult crickets in July than I usually see.
 The biology and swarming behavior of these crickets has not been well studied so we have no way to predict what crickets will do in a given year, or whether populations will be lower or higher."

 He also notes that crickets tend to have the most significant infestations on urban outskirts that offer nearby fields where they can breed.
-Bright white exterior lighting typically draws them in, which explains their fondness for late-night fast food joints and gas stations.
+Bright white outdoor lighting typically draws them in, which explains their fondness for late-night fast food joints and gas stations.

 They can travel "dozens of miles" at a time, so he recommends turning off outdoor lights in the evening, or even throwing up some bug lights if you already have a problem.